 - Morning queasiness when worry has been building overnight.

-- Nausea that appears before a particular trigger — a meeting, a journey, a social event, a phone call.
+- Nausea that appears before a particular trigger, such as a meeting, journey, social event, or phone call.

 For some people, nausea is part of a wider pattern of physical anxiety symptoms, alongside a racing heart, sweating, dizziness, trembling, or tight chest.
-It is also a frequent feature of panic attacks, where strong physical symptoms come on quickly and can feel alarming in themselves.
+It can also be part of panic attacks, where strong physical symptoms come on quickly and can feel alarming in themselves.

 Is it always anxiety?

 This is one of the most important questions on this page.
-Nausea has a wide range of possible causes, and it is rarely wise to assume that anxiety is the only or the main explanation, especially when symptoms are new, changing, or unusual.
+Nausea has a wide range of possible causes, and it is rarely wise to assume that anxiety is the only or main explanation, especially when symptoms are new, changing, or unusual.
 Many other conditions can produce nausea, sometimes alongside anxiety and sometimes on their own.
-These include infections, medication side effects and withdrawal effects, pregnancy, migraine, low blood sugar and other metabolic issues, problems within the digestive system (such as reflux, gastritis, ulcers, gallbladder issues, or food intolerances), inner-ear or balance conditions, thyroid and other hormonal conditions, neurological causes, and — in some situations — cardiovascular conditions.
+These include infections, medication side effects and withdrawal effects, pregnancy, migraine, low blood sugar and other metabolic issues, digestive problems such as reflux, gastritis, ulcers, gallbladder issues, or food intolerances, inner-ear or balance conditions, thyroid and other hormonal conditions, neurological causes, and, in some situations, cardiovascular conditions.
 Some of these need quite different treatment, and a few need urgent attention.
 Anxiety can also exist alongside one of these conditions rather than instead of it.

 - Severe, frequent, persistent, recurring, or worsening over time.